 - Blend the egg, pumpkin, sweetened condensed milk, sugar, and pumpkin pie spice with a whisk in a large bowl.
-Pour mixture into the unbaked pie shell.
+Pour mixture into the unbaked pie shell and crimp the edge.

-- Combine the brown sugar, flour, chopped pecans, butter and cinnamon with a fork until crumbly.
+- In a medium bowl, combine the brown sugar, flour, chopped pecans, butter and cinnamon with a fork until crumbly.
 Carefully sprinkle praline crumb mixture on top of pumpkin mixture.